 Communication is critical to understanding the components of a job and the expectations the owners/supervisors and employees have about a position.
 Employee handbooks for senior living centers should set forth how the company operates and who the employees can speak to regarding any concern about the community.
 Some employers call this their open-door policy and offer coaching and ongoing training, but however it is described, it should establish a climate for communication and a clear way for the employee to provide feedback about anything he or she wants to discuss.

 As part of the coaching process, a supervisor should explain how the employee’s actions can have a ripple effect on the staff, the residents, and the families of residents, both positively and negatively.
 Job performance very much aligns to the residents’ and families’ needs, expectations, and ultimately their satisfaction with the community.
 For these reasons, the lines of communication about job performance must be open, and the process for evaluating performance must be defined in the employee handbook.

 By adhering to (and updating) the employee handbook, the owners/administrators and the staff will have a mutual understanding of expectations and an avenue for performance reviews.

 Of note, any issues relative to sexual harassment absolutely must be verbally discussed and also reiterated in the employee handbook.
 Some states require sexual harassment training for employees and more states are likely to follow that direction.
-(This could stay as is, it could also be expanded to its own blog.)

 Are Employee Handbooks Enforceable?